-11 NCAC 06A .0809 APPROVAL OF COURSES
+11 nCAC 06A .0809 APPROVAL OF COURSES

 (b) All providers of courses not specifically approved under Rule .0803 of this Section shall do the following:

 (1) Any individual, school, insurance company, insurance industry association, or other organization intending to provide classes, seminars, or other forms of instruction as approved courses shall:

-(2) Providers of supervised individual study programs shall file copies of the study programs and the examination, and Internet course security procedures.
+(2) All providers of supervised individual study programs shall file copies of:

-(d) If a course is not approved or disapproved within 60 days after receipt of all required information, the course is deemed to be approved at the end of the 60-day period.
+(d) If a course is not approved or disapproved by the Commissioner or his designee within 60 days after receipt of all required information, the course is deemed to be approved at the end of the 60-day period.

-(e) Course approval applications shall include the following:
+(f) Course approval applications shall include the following:

-(2) The course objectives;
+(2) the course objectives;

-(3) The names and duties of all persons who will be affiliated in an official capacity with the course;
+(3) the names and duties of all persons who will be affiliated in an official capacity with the course;

-(4) The course provider's tuition and fee refund policy;
+(4) the course provider's tuition and fee refund policy;

-(5) An outline that shall include:
+(5) an outline that shall include: